sullivanc6/Projects/README.md

-# Projects
+# Password_Creation
-A repository for sample work done in classes or in my free time
+A script that creates and encrypts passwords for multiple user accounts